 This studio course, offered jointly by the School of Liberal Arts and Sciences and the School of Art and Design, explores the relationships between visual and literary forms through the arts of the book.
 Students are exposed to historical precedents for collaborations between artists and writers of various cultures.
 Taught jointly by faculty from visual and literary disciplines, students will produce their own books and shorter forms with both visual and literary elements.

 Through observation and knowledge of the muscular-skeletal system and its functional kinetics, students are encouraged to express the human form in graphic language.
 The structural study of the human form enables a comprehensive and informative visual experience that subdues copying dependency and develops the selective force of expressive drawing.
+(Graduate level)

 In this course, an advanced exploration of human anatomy will occur based on the experience gained in (TECH-501) Drawing Anatomy I. There will be an expectation of increased mastery and additional projects.
 Through observation and knowledge of the muscular-skeletal system and its functional kinetics, students are encouraged to express the human form in graphic language.
 The structural study of the human form enables a comprehensive and informative visual experience that subdues copying dependency and develops the selective force of expressive drawing.